V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

 ## Basics

 The Jackpot CNC Controller is a 32bit dual-core 240mhz board, WiFi, Bluetooth, or hardwired capable (esp32).
-It has 6x TMC2209 drivers, 7 inputs, 2x 5V outputs, 2x input level outputs, one expansion module socket.
+It has 6x TMC2209 driver ports, 7 inputs, 2x 5V outputs, 2x input level outputs, one expansion module socket.
 MicroSD card slot.
 The board runs FluidNC which is fully GRBL compatible with extended features and easier configuration.

 **Want to buy one?**